- What Is It?

-Certain cells in the heart produce electrical signals that travel along pathways to the chambers of the heart, causing the heart’s upper and lower chambers beat in proper sequence.
-If these cells are abnormal, it may create disordered electrical signals that result in irregular or rapid heartbeats called arrhythmias.
+Certain cells in the heart produce electrical signals that travel along pathways to the chambers of the heart, causing the heart’s upper and lower chambers to beat in the proper sequence.
+If these cells are abnormal, they may create disordered electrical signals that result in irregular or rapid heartbeats called arrhythmias.
 If this occurs, the heart can not pump blood effectively and patients may experience symptoms such as:

 - Shortness of breath

-- Sensation of pounding heartbeats
+- A sensation of pounding heartbeats

 What is Heart Ablation Surgery Used For?